gentr1/water-serious-game/README.md

 7- go where the serious game folder has been extracted and start installing node.js related stuff: e.g. cd Documents/myseriousgame/
 Go to  https://nodejs.org/en/ and download and install a recent stable version of node.js.
+Make sure that the node version installed is at least v7.10.0 or higher. (type node -v to get the version number).
 Open a command line and type:
 ```
 npm install sails -g